AmilM7/Undergraduate-Thesis-Implementation-PBX/README.md

 - Unlike AGI, AMI is an asynchronous, event driven interface.
 For the most part, AMI does not provide mechanisms to control channel execution - rather, it provides information about the state of the channels and controls about where the channels are executing.
 - About the application:
-Simple dashboard that will track the number of users (total number of extensions), the number of active users (number of registered extensions), number of current calls, details about every call, recordings for every user, extension.conf file.
+A Simple dashboard that will track the number of users (total number of extensions), the number of active users (number of registered extensions), the number of current calls, details about every call, recordings for every user, extension.conf file.
 - UI: https://semantic-ui.com/
 - Real-time - no database
 - Framework: https://github.com/marcelog/PAMI